Schedule a Visit

 All Porcelain Crowns

-Where damage to a person’s teeth is extreme, and apparently beyond repair, we can use all porcelain or porcelain fused to a metal alloy crowns to make the smile appear “as new”.
+Where damage to a person’s teeth is extreme and apparently beyond repair, we can use all-porcelain or porcelain-fused-to-a-metal-alloy crowns to make the smile appear “as new."
 This is an extremely reliable technique for repairing the most severe of dental problems, even replacing missing teeth to offer a complete smile and a functional bite.
-These treatments are used for a long lasting correction of major dental problems.
+These treatments are used for a long-lasting correction of major dental problems.
 It is usual for these treatments to last for 10 to 20 years, which is as close to permanent as dental treatment can get.

 Fitting a crown requires at least two visits to our office.
 Initially, we will remove decay, shape the tooth, and fit it with a temporary crown of either plastic or metal.
+On the subsequent visit, we will remove the temporary crown and then fit and adjust the final crown.
+Finally, we will cement the crown into place, and you will have a new beautiful-looking tooth.

-3. Looks completely natural
+3. Looks Completely Natural

 Many people have unexplained pain from filled back teeth, which is usually due to hairline cracks in the chewing part of the tooth.
 Placing crowns on these teeth relieves the pain and allows a return of full dental function for these teeth.
 In front teeth, older fillings can both weaken the teeth and cause “appearance” problems due to staining or chipping.
 In teeth with root canal fillings, crowns can prevent breakage.